k-shiroma-code/Customer-Churn-Project/README.md

-# Online Retail Sales Analysis
+# Customer Segmentation with RFM Analysis

 ## Overview
 This project analyzes a UK-based online retail dataset using **SQL** for data transformation and analysis, and **Tableau** for interactive visualization.
 The goal is to uncover actionable business insights related to sales trends, customer behavior, and product relationships.
 A key part of the analysis includes **RFM (Recency, Frequency, Monetary)** segmentation to classify customers into behavioral groups.